The Unbelievable Gwenpool

-The Unbelievable GwenPool, more commonly called Unbelievable Gwenpool, is a manga-influenced superhero-isekai comic book series published by Marvel Comics, featuring Gwen Poole as its main protagonist.
+The Unbelievable Gwenpool is an American comic book series published by Marvel Comics, featuring Gwen Poole as its main protagonist.
 Written by Christopher Hastings and primarily illustrated by Gurihiru, the series was a spin-off from the character's feature in a Howard the Duck comic, and was Gwenpool's first solo series.
 The series lasted 27 issues, #1–25, two holidays specials, and a special #0 that collected her intro material (including the first holiday special).
-The series ran from June 2016 to April 2018, and was followed by the spin-off webtoon series It's Jeff, published since 2021, with Gurihiru returning as the primary artists.
+The series ran from June 2016 to April 2018, and was followed by the spin-off webtoon series It's Jeff!, published since 2021, with Gurihiru returning as the primary artists.

 Publication history

 Gwenpool's first appearance was on a variant cover for Deadpool's Secret Secret Wars, and the character became a surprising hit among fans despite not appearing in an actual comic.
-After receiving a holiday special one-shot and appearing as a secondary character in a Howard the Duck story, entitled "Ms. Poole if You're Nasty", Marvel announced the release of Unbelievable Gwenpool in December 2015, retaining the core creative team of Christopher Hastings and Gurihiru who had developed the Gwenpool holiday one-shot.
-The series debuted in June 2016, and released a special #0 issue along with Unbelievable Gwenpool #2 that collected the character's Christmas and Howard the Duck adventures.
+After receiving a holiday special one-shot and appearing as a secondary character in a Howard the Duck story, entitled "Ms. Poole if You're Nasty", Marvel announced the release of The Unbelievable Gwenpool in December 2015, retaining the core creative team of Christopher Hastings and Gurihiru who had developed the Gwenpool holiday one-shot.
+The series debuted in June 2016, and released a special #0 issue along with The Unbelievable Gwenpool #2 that collected the character's Christmas and Howard the Duck adventures.

 Reception

-According to comic book review aggregator Comic Book Roundup, Unbelievable Gwenpool has an average review score of 8 out of 10, indicating generally favorable reviews.
+According to comic book review aggregator Comic Book Roundup, The Unbelievable Gwenpool has an average review score of 8 out of 10, indicating generally favorable reviews.
 Critics generally praised Hastings' writing (noting that he did not bog down the character in origin stories), and especially the art from Gurihiru.

 Kinja's Observation Deck wrote favorably of the last issue, where Gwen Poole converses with other characters outside the fabric of reality in an effort to understand her actions, saying that the series finale demonstrated the "incredible power of comic books."

-According to trade publication ICv2, the first issue of Unbelievable Gwenpool was the 6th best-selling comic for April 2016, selling 100,852 units.
+According to trade publication ICv2, the first issue of The Unbelievable Gwenpool was the 6th best-selling comic for April 2016, selling 100,852 units.

 Accolades

-Unbelievable Gwenpool won second place in the 2018 Gaiman Awards for the first two volumes of Unbelievable Gwenpool.
+The Unbelievable Gwenpool won second place in the 2018 Gaiman Awards for the first two volumes of The Unbelievable Gwenpool.